 I grew up in the small city of Greenwood, South Carolina.
 Being from a football town, the only thing that saved me from utter loneliness and boredom was art.
-From an early age, my father and older cousin helped shape my love of art as a visual medium.
-I loved watching them draw for me so much that I eventually started drawing on my own.
-Drawing pictures allowed me to create my own world.
+From an early age, my father and older cousin watched them draw for me.
+Eventually, I started creating my own world by drawing.

 As I have come into my own, writing and animation have become who I am.
-I feel traditional animation through various media has helped to give the look and feel I want in my projects.
-My vision is to span both comedy and drama across various audiences.
-With that in mind, I hope to change the animation landscape by addressing the lack of diversity in terms of both the stories and characters as a creator and screenwriter.
+My vision is to span both comedy and drama across various audiences through traditional animation.
+With that in mind, I want to change animation by championing diversity through storytelling and nuanced characters.
 As I continue my journey, I still feel like that little boy in his room creating his own world.